iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ut.covid19.exposurenotifications___minted150004/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.ut.covid19.exposurenotifications 5 reviews"/>
 </p>

+> I downloaded this just for fun.
+Let's see if it can brainwash me or feed me fear 🐑🐑<br> :date: __2021-02-25 17:08:37__

+> We're currently wasting millions of vaccines on people who have already had covid and are likely immune, but don't know it.
+Do your part for getting society up and running by downloading this app, getting tested, and not being a weirdo about masks.
+We all want the end of the pandemic.<br> :date: __2021-02-23 21:46:23__

 > Excellent to have someone tell you you're sunburned or not<br> :date: __2021-02-20 13:50:05__

 > Definitely late to the game, but I am happy to see Utah finally supporting the Exposure Notifications System.<br> :date: __2021-02-20 08:31:48__